rickysutopo/HRID/README.md

 ## Acknowledgement
-All credits of the PCDS dataset go to ShiJie Sun et al.
+All credits of the PCDS dataset go to Sun et al. (2019)

 Github: https://github.com/shijieS/people-counting-dataset